qrrk/Catapult/text/TRANSLATING.md

 A CSV file can contain multiple languages, or just one.
 Also, all strings used in the app can be crammed into a single CSV file or spread over multiple.
 The system is rather flexible.

-# How translations are organized in Catapult
+# How translations are organized in Dabdoob

-Until recently, almost all translated strings in Catapult were stored in a single large CSV file, which was getting increasingly hard to work with as more languages were added.
+Until recently, almost all translated strings in Dabdoob were stored in a single large CSV file, which was getting increasingly hard to work with as more languages were added.
 Now, the arrangement is much more granular:

 - Every supported language has a dedicated folder in `text/`.
 - Each language folder has a number of CSV files, containing only strings in that one language.